• Skip to primary navigation

 Humanity’s expansion into space is no longer simply a result of curiosity.
 Reaching the cosmos has more practical applications ranging from global internet coverage to tourism to the eventual mining of asteroids for precious metals.

-To make this possible, a great deal of innovation must create faster, longer range, and more affordable vehicles that can get us into space.
+To make this possible, a great deal of innovation must create faster, longer-range, and more affordable vehicles that can get us into space.
 Aerospace engineers are at the heart of this innovation, and obtaining a master’s degree in this field will allow you to partake in this fascinating endeavor.

 What is Aeronautical Engineering?

-For those who want a more “down-to-earth career,” obtaining a master’s in aerospace engineering can open doors to careers in the civilian and military aviation industries.
 For those passionate about aviation, designing, developing, testing, and manufacturing aircraft is about as immersed as one can get in this field short of being an actual pilot.

-Companies such as Boeing or Airbus are at the forefront of aircraft manufacturing.
-In an ever more globalized and climate-conscious economy, transporting large amounts of people safely, comfortably, and efficiently is more important than ever.
 Thousands of hours and massive capital investments have gone into developing greener and more comfortable commercial aircraft such as the Boeing B-787 Dreamliner or Airbus A-350.
 One of the main benefits of participating in the development of a new aircraft is the diversity of skills needed.

 Designing an aircraft requires specialized knowledge in fluid mechanics, electrical engineering, mechatronics, material science, and even interior design.
 Being on a team of aerospace engineers and developing a new aircraft will provide many opportunities to test and expand one’s knowledge continually.
-Similarly, a career in military aviation offers many of the same benefits as one in the commercial aviation business, with the added responsibility and prestige of supporting our nation’s defense capabilities.

-Obtaining a master’s degree in aerospace engineering can lead to more broad careers in the defense industry, not just aviation.
 Corporations such as Lockheed Martin and Raytheon supply our military with equipment such as UAVs, ballistic missiles, missile defense systems, and smart bombs.
 Developing this equipment requires varying degrees of aerospace engineering knowledge.

 How to Get a Master’s Degree in Aerospace Engineering?